Fintech is a success story in Asia retaining 40% of all capital invested in the financial secto...

 ECB Facility for Startup:

-However overseas branches/subsidiaries of Indian Bank and Overseas wholly owned subsidiary/joint venture of an Indian Company will not be considered as recognized lender under this framework.
+However overseas branches/subsidiaries of Indian Bank and Overseas wholly-owned subsidiary/joint venture of an Indian Company will not be considered as recognized lenders under this framework.

-The various forms/guidelines to be duly complete in process of ECB or to regulate the ECB are listed below:-
+The various forms/guidelines to be duly completed in process of ECB or to regulate the ECB are listed below:-

 |3||Amount||Limited to USD 3 Mn or equivalent per Financial Year either in INR or any Convertible Foreign Currency or a Combination of both.|